TrendingTechnology/saga/readme.md

 ## Roadmap

-Saga is inspired from Python, Ruby, OCaml, Flix, Rust, Bash, C#, Scala, and far too other languages to list.
-Its standard library is also inspired by Haskell, Python and Clojure, and also takes root in third-party JavaScript, Python and Ruby libraries.
+Saga will have a standard library covering many domains all the way from primitive operations to file manipulation and heavy number crunching, solely from the NPM community.
+There is even a module to convert existing JavaScript or TypeScript code over to Saga, with tons of options available.

+Saga will compile not only to JavaScript but also directly to WebAssembly, making it one of the few (or the only?) language to ever compile to either language, without the need for any form of conversion.

 ---

 This document is currently in the works and is my largest project to date.
-Some of these things are going to changed, including the language name, as I am so busy with work and school that I might not find time to work on this project in the meantime.
-Constructive criticism is welcome; feel free to open or contribute to the project on this GitHub repository: http://github.com/nxltm/saga-lang/.
+Some things are going to change.
+I will be posting a Trello on Saga very, very soon, for all of you to see.

+Feel free to open or contribute to the project on this GitHub repository: http://github.com/nxltm/saga/.

+### Version Name Lists

+- 1.0 Don Quicksort
+- 2.0 Lord of Recursion
+- 3.0 Pride and Processes
+- 4.0 Frankenstack
+- 5.0 Moby Docker
+- 6.0 Gulliver's Transpiler
+- 7.0 Parameters Lost
+- 8.0 Wizard of OOP

+### Version 1.0

 - Grammar (rework)
 - Documentation (language and API)